Pleckgate High School Year 11 pupils are aiming high as they look to the future after their GCSEs.

 GCSE Maths in Year 10

-It’s an early count for 23 Pleckgate students who took their Maths GCSE exam a year early.
+It’s an early count for 23 Pleckgate pupils who took their Maths GCSE exam a year early.

 Year 10s sat this year’s exam, with 11 achieving the maximum Grade 9, while eight earned Grade 8 and four achieved Grade 7.